neilg63/astro-calc/README.md

 * bodies: comma-separated list of required bodies, all or core
 * dt2: date of source chart
 * loc2: coordinates of source chart
+* iso: 0 = show julian days (default), 1 = show ISO datetime UTC

+### GET /test-transitions

+Compare transition calculation methods.
+One uses swe_rise_calc and the other, better suited to polar latitudes uses swe_azalt to approximate transitions by variations in altitude.
+Eventually, the latter method will be uses for all latitudes > 60º or < -60º.

+Query string parameters:

+* dt: referenced date-time
+* loc: current lat,lng(,alt) coordinates
+* bodies: comma-separated list of required bodies, all or core
+* iso: 0 = show julian days (default), 1 = show ISO datetime UTC

 ### GET /pheno